Last Updated on October 21, 2021

 How long do you wait to swim after shocking the pool?

-How long you wait depends on the type of chemical that is used and how much of it is used in relation to the size of your pool.
+How long you wait depends on the type of chemical that is used, how much of it is used in relation to the size of your pool, and if your pool pump is turned on or not.
 The best way to know precisely when it is safe to enter the pool again is by using test strips that measure the chemicals.

 The following sections will discuss the chemicals involved in the most common pool shock substances and the general time it takes for each to work.